UEFA EURO 2024 qualifying: What to look out for on Matchday 8 | European Qualifiers

 Article summary

-Netherlands face a huge test in Greece, England will try to beat Italy again and Finland's encounter with Kazakhstan is a big one for Group H.
+England will try to beat Italy again, Finland face Kazakhstan in a big Group H encounter and Simon Kjær prepares for Danish milestone.

 Article top media content